 Financial managers study their organizations' financial data and work to optimize profit through streamlined processes and well-placed investments.
 They supervise budget-relevant employees, ensure that their companies adhere to legal regulations, and report their findings and suggestions to higher-level executives.
 Employers often prefer candidates with MBAs, which provide a solid foundation of financial practices and budget strategies, plus a thorough understanding of the stock market.

 Kansas employed 3,990 financial managers as of May 2018, and they earned an annual mean wage of $129,660, according to the BLS.
 Projections Central expects a spike in demand for financial managers in Kansas, anticipating a 20.1% growth from 2016-2026.

 Human resources managers deal with personnel-related matters for their companies.
-Depending on their role and organization’s size, they may participate in hiring processes, benefits administration, training, scheduling, or conflict resolution.
-Candidates seeking higher-level careers in human resources, particularly for larger organizations, may complete an MBA to enhance their leadership skills and prepare them to handle budgets and understand labor regulations.
+Depending on their role and organization's size, they may participate in hiring processes, benefits administration, training, scheduling, or conflict resolution.
+Candidates seeking higher-level careers in human resources, particularly for larger organizations, may complete an online MBA program in human resources to enhance their leadership skills and prepare them to handle budgets and understand labor regulations.